Louis Pasteur: Experimental ethics

 Pasteur's experiments are often cited as against medical ethics, especially on his vaccination of Meister.
 He did not have any experience in medical practice, and more importantly, lacked a medical license.
 This is often cited as a serious threat to his professional and personal reputation.
 His closest partner Émile Roux, who had medical qualifications, refused to participate in the clinical trial, likely because he considered it unjust.
 However, Pasteur executed vaccination of the boy under the close watch of practising physicians Jacques-Joseph Grancher, head of the Paris Children's Hospital's paediatric clinic, and Alfred Vulpian, a member of the Commission on Rabies.
 He was not allowed to hold the syringe, although the inoculations were entirely under his supervision.
 It was Grancher who was responsible for the injections, and he defended Pasteur before the French National Academy of Medicine in the issue.

 Pasteur has also been criticized for keeping secrecy of his procedure and not giving proper pre-clinical trials on animals.
 Pasteur stated that he kept his procedure secret in order to control its quality.
 He later disclosed his procedures to a small group of scientists.
 Pasteur wrote that he had successfully vaccinated 50 rabid dogs before using it on Meister.
 According to Geison, Pasteur's laboratory notebooks show that he had vaccinated only 11 dogs.

-Meister never showed any symptoms of rabies, but the vaccination has not been proved to be the reason.
-One source estimates the probability of Meister contracting rabies at 10%.